License # 159207

 All licensed childcares have the choice to voluntarily increase their training and education, and the opportunity to participate in Maryland and national quality programs.
-Ms. Bonnie has over 30 years of childcare experience, and earned her Master’s degree in Early Childhood in 2015.
-She earned the 90 hour preschool certification given to teach preschool through Anne Arundel Community College, and takes 24 hours of professional development per year.
-She also participates in the following quality programs:
+I earned the 90 hour preschool certification given to teach preschool through Anne Arundel Community College, and take 24 hours of professional development per year.
+I also voluntarily participate in the following quality programs:

-Maryland Credential – Ms. Bonnie has earned the highest rating possible in the Maryland Credential program, which recognizes individuals who increase their qualifications of training, education, years of experience, and professional activities above and beyond the requirements of state licensing and registration.
+Maryland Credential – I have earned the highest rating possible in the Maryland Credential program, which recognizes individuals who increase their qualifications of training, education, years of experience, and professional activities above and beyond the requirements of state licensing and registration.

-Maryland Excels – Ms. Bonnie participates in Maryland Excels, which is a quality rating and improvement system for child care and early education programs developed between Johns Hopkins School of Education and the Maryland State Department of Education.
+Maryland Excels – I participate in Maryland Excels, which is a quality rating and improvement system for child care and early education programs developed between Johns Hopkins School of Education and the Maryland State Department of Education.
 This is a voluntary program where caregivers choose to go above and beyond basic licensing requirements to prove commitment to developmentally appropriate practices, professional development, and administration policies, and to work towards accreditation.
-Ms. Bonnie is currently a level 3, working towards a level 5.
+I am currently a level 3, working towards a level 5.

-Accreditation – Ms. Bonnie is currently pursuing Accreditation, which offers national recognition to child care programs meeting the highest standards for early childcare and education.
+Accreditation – I am currently pursuing Accreditation, which offers national recognition to child care programs meeting the highest standards for early childcare and education.
 It encompasses a set of competencies in relationships, the environment, learning activities, safety and health, and business practices.
 There is a commitment to cultural competency and diversity.
 Accreditation occurs through self-study, application, and being observed, and it must be maintained.

 It has been proven that the growth in a child’s brain the first five years is not only phenomenal, but also crucial.
 It is during this time that children develop fundamental learning skills, as well as social and emotional skills.
 The greatest learning takes place through fun and play – with songs, activities, laughter, and friends.